gabrielcc2/atdbSS2021/README.md

 # Range search with neural networks- atdbSS2019

-This repository includes a small programming homework for the course Advanced Topic in Databases (http://www.dbse.ovgu.de/Lehre/ATDB.html).
+This repository includes a small programming homework for the summer semester 2019 offering of the course Advanced Topics in Databases (http://www.dbse.ovgu.de/Lehre/ATDB.html), from the University of Magdeburg.

-The task consists of employing a neural network for performing range searches on a dataset.
+The task consists of testing a neural network for performing range searches on a dataset.

 **Task overview:**

 Whether the goal is to optimize a data system to support machine learning tasks, or to employ machine learning models in developing efficient data components, there is a rich mix of research  at the intersection of machine learning and data management.
 From query optimizers based on deep reinforcement learning, to querying databases with natural language, there are many creative ways to extend how databases are built, by using machine learning.
-In this task we consider a small example of this, by experimenting one simple approach to support range queries with machine learning models.
+In this task we consider a small example of this, by experimenting a simplified approach to support range queries with machine learning models.

 <p align="center">
   <img src="http://dsail.csail.mit.edu/wp-content/uploads/2018/09/LearnedIndex.jpg?raw=true">

-Though your task will be inspired by the idea of Learned Index Structures, as depicted in the image from the original paper, this programming task represents a highly simplified approach.
+Though this task is inspired by the idea of *Learned Index Structures*, as depicted in the image from the original paper, this programming task represents a highly simplified evaluation of the idea.

 Here is the reference for the original paper: Kraska, Tim, Alex Beutel, Ed H. Chi, Jeffrey Dean, and Neoklis Polyzotis.
 "The case for learned index structures."
 In Proceedings of the 2018 International Conference on Management of Data, pp. 489-504.
 ACM, 2018.